MikeTheWebDev/Software-Development-Blog/README.md

 <b>Rule #1 Lock It Down: Lock all requirements during Sprints</b>

-Do you ever get the dreaded email regarding saying “By the way, we're also going to need you to do [insert new feature here]” at this week's demo on Friday?
+Do you ever get the dreaded email saying “By the way, we're also going to need you to do [insert new feature here]” at this week's demo on Friday?
 Yeah.. no big deal it's a small feature.
 Right?

 Now some ask, isn't that what Agile development is about?
 Being able to work on the fly and blow past the competition?